To preserve the legacy of those individuals who

 veteran or pilot to join in the fun.

-Make a difference by joining the Commemorative Air Force and the Coyote Squadron, or support us through donations.
+Make a difference by joining the Commemorative Air Force and the Coyote Squadron.

 In 1938, while most military pilots were still receiving their initial training in biplanes, Fairchild Aircraft recognized the need for a new design more closely approximating the more advanced types of aircraft the trainees would soon be flying.
 The result was the development of one of the most innovative and effective primary training planes ever designed, the Fairchild Primary Trainer ("PT").
 The Fairchild PT was given its factory model number M-62 and its official name, the Cornell.
 The first prototype flew on May 15, 1939 and later that year won a fly-off competition against 17 other designs for the new Army training airplane.
 Fairchild was awarded its first Army PT contract for an initial order of 270 airplanes on September 22, 1939.